VenireVidereVincere/NTD-code-challenge-API/README.md

 The JWT secret is a phrase you must keep secret for token generation.
 API_KEY is your key for random.org services.

+## DOCKER
+IMPORTANT!
+If you intend to use the docker file in order to create a local container for the app, you are likely to run into an error with dlopen installation.

+- docker-compose build
+- docker-compose up

+This error is due to bcrypt's library, and you can usually resolve it by rebuilding it:

+- npm rebuild bcrypt --build-from-source

+After doing that, rerun the build and the up commands and the docker container should work.

 ### DEFINITIONS
 Note - All non 2xx status responses are errors.
 Unless otherwise specified, these are some generic responses from all endpoints: